Corporate Governance Seal

 Compliance on Government Quality Management System Standards (GQMSS)

-4. Compliance on Government Quality Management System Standards (GQMSS) TPB ISO 9001:2015 Certificate of Registration (3 years)
+4. Compliance on Government Quality Management System Standards (GQMSS)

-5. Statement of Assets, Liabilities and Net Worth (SALN) Submission and Compliance 2020 TPB SALN Guidelines and Procedures
+5. Statement of Assets, Liabilities and Net Worth (SALN) Submission and Compliance 2022 Certificate of Compliance

 TPB Review and Compliance Procedure In the Filing of SALN